rocktronica/heartballoon.wedding/sections/where-to-stay.md

 ### 2. Carmel Valley Lodge

 For anyone who's not staying onsite, we recommend **[Carmel Valley Lodge](https://www.valleylodge.com/?utm_source=google&utm_medium=GMB)**.
-Carmel Valley Lodge is located across the street from Gardener Ranch and has been recently renovated.
+Carmel Valley Lodge is located across the street from Gardener Ranch and has been renovated recently.

 ### 3. Hidden Valley Inn